Basic Keelboat (BKB - ASA 101)

 class for sailing in your designated area.
 You may also schedule checkouts

-for the other boats in the Bronze fleet.
+for the other boats in the Copper fleet.

 These are the Catalina Capri 22’s that we use in class.
 This photo was taken just after the start of one of the summer Friday Night Races in Point Potrero Reach, looking west toward Mt.
 Tamalpais